Under the Turkish Petroleum Law No. 6491, the term “petroleum” includes both crude oil and natural gas.

-The Ministry of Energy and Natural Resources (Enerji ve Tabii Kaynaklar Bakanlığı) – “MENR” – is responsible for the energy sector and the determination and implementation of energy policies, as well as the transit passage of petroleum.
-Presidential Decree No. 1 on Presidential Organisation is the governing legislation for the MENR’s organisation, authority and responsibilities. http://www.enerji.gov.tr/tr-TR/Anasayfa)
+The Ministry of Energy and Natural Resources (Enerji ve Tabii Kaynaklar Bakanlığı – MENR) is in charge of the energy sector and responsible for the determination and implementation of energy policies, as well as the transit passage of petroleum.
+Presidential Decree No. 1 on Presidential Organisation is the governing legislation for the MENR’s organisation, authority and responsibilities (https://www.enerji.gov.tr/en-US/Mainpage).

-The General Directorate of Mining and Petroleum Affairs (Maden ve Petrol İşleri Genel Müdürlüğü) – “GDMPA” – is the main service unit/department of the MENR and the regulatory authority for all mining and petroleum upstream activities.
-Presidential Decree No. 4 on the Organisation of Affiliated, Related and Associated Institutions and Organisations with Ministries and Other Institutions and Organisations regulates the authorities and responsibilities of the GDMPA, which mainly consist of the issuance and monitoring of permits and licences for the investigation, exploration and production of petroleum, along with mining related authorities and responsibilities. http://www.mapeg.gov.tr/
+The General Directorate of Mining and Petroleum Affairs (Maden ve Petrol İşleri Genel Müdürlüğü – GDMPA) is the main service unit/department of the MENR and the regulatory authority for all mining and upstream petroleum activities.
+Presidential Decree No. 4 on the Organisation of Affiliated, Related and Associated Institutions and Organisations with Ministries and Other Institutions and Organisations regulates the authorities and responsibilities of GDMPA, which mainly consist of the issuance and monitoring of permits and licences for the investigation, exploration and production of petroleum, along with mining-related authorities and responsibilities (http://www.mapeg.gov.tr/).

-The Energy Market Regulatory Authority (Enerji Piyasası Düzenleme Kurumu) – “EMRA” – is the agency that regulates and monitors energy market activities, grants licences to conduct market activities (such as the distribution of petroleum) and has the authority to impose administrative fines and cancel licences due to non-compliance with applicable legislation.
-The Law Regarding Organisation and Functions of Energy Market Regulatory Authority, No 4628, is the legislation governing the EMRA’s organisation, authority and responsibilities. (http://www.emra.org.tr/)
+The Energy Market Regulatory Authority (Enerji Piyasası Düzenleme Kurumu – EMRA) is the agency that regulates and monitors energy market activities, grants licences to conduct market activities (such as the distribution of petroleum) and has the authority to impose administrative fines and cancel licences due to non-compliance with applicable legislation.
+EMRA’s organisation, authority and responsibilities are governed by the Law Regarding Organisation and Functions of Energy Market Regulatory Authority, No. 4628 (https://www.epdk.gov.tr/Home/En).

-The Turkish Petroleum Pipeline Corporation (Boru Hatları ile Petrol Taşıma Anonim Şirketi) – “BOTAŞ” – is a state-owned economic enterprise involved in the construction and operation of oil and gas pipelines.
+The Turkish Petroleum Pipeline Corporation (Boru Hatları ile Petrol Taşıma Anonim Şirketi – BOTAŞ) is a state-owned economic enterprise involved in the construction and operation of oil and gas pipelines.
 BOTAŞ does not have any authority to regulate market activities.
-The legislation governing the activities of BOTAŞ includes the Statutory Decree Regarding State Economic Enterprises, No 233.
-Its activities include: construction; the transfer or lease of pipelines for the transportation of petroleum, petroleum products and natural gas; and the transportation, purchase and sale of petroleum, petroleum products and natural gas.
-BOTAŞ is subject to the Natural Gas Market Law No 4646 and Petroleum Market Law No 5015 with respect to its operations (http://www.botas.gov.tr/)
+The legislation governing the activities of BOTAŞ includes the Statutory Decree Regarding State Economic Enterprises No. 233.
+Its activities include construction; the transfer or lease of pipelines for the transportation of petroleum, petroleum products and natural gas; and the transportation, purchase and sale of petroleum, petroleum products and natural gas.
+BOTAŞ is subject to the Natural Gas Market Law No. 4646 and Petroleum Market Law No. 5015 with respect to its operations (https://www.botas.gov.tr/).

-The Turkish Petroleum Corporation (Türkiye Petrolleri Anonim Ortaklığı) – “TPAO” – is another state-owned economic enterprise involved in exploration, drilling, natural gas storage as well as investing in crude oil and natural gas activities.
-The legislation governing the organisation of the TPAO is the Statutory Decree Regarding State Economic Enterprises, No 233.
-The TPAO’s activities include the import and export of crude oil, natural gas and petroleum products, and the distribution and marketing of petroleum as defined under the Petroleum Market Law.
-TP Petrol Dağıtım A.Ş (TPDD).
-One of the TPAO’s subsidiaries, involved in fuel distribution activities, was privatised at the end of 2016. (http://www.tpao.gov.tr/#1)
+The Turkish Petroleum Corporation (Türkiye Petrolleri Anonim Ortaklığı – TPAO) is another state-owned economic enterprise involved in exploration, drilling and natural gas storage, as well as investing in crude oil and natural gas activities.
+The legislation governing the organisation of TPAO is the Statutory Decree Regarding State Economic Enterprises No. 233.
+TPAO’s activities include the import and export of crude oil, natural gas and petroleum products, and the distribution and marketing of petroleum as defined under the Petroleum Market Law No. 5015 (http://www.tpao.gov.tr/en).

-Petroleum-related upstream activities are mainly regulated by the Turkish Petroleum Law, whereas downstream activities are primarily regulated by the Petroleum Market Law, the Natural Gas Market Law and the Liquefied Petroleum Gas (LPG) Market Law.
+Petroleum-related upstream activities are mainly regulated by the Turkish Petroleum Law No. 6491, whereas downstream activities are primarily regulated by the Petroleum Market Law No. 5015, the Natural Gas Market Law No. 4646 and the Liquefied Petroleum Gas (LPG) Market Law No. 5307.
 The main laws regarding petroleum activities are summarised as follows:

-Due to Turkey’s liberalised energy regime, the TPAO, the state-owned oil company, no longer has the exclusive right to explore and produce petroleum.
+Due to Turkey’s liberalised energy regime, the state-owned oil company – TPAO – no longer has the exclusive right to explore and produce petroleum.
 Private entities are entitled to acquire permits, licences and leases for upstream activities, mainly for the investigation, exploration and production of petroleum.
 Upstream activities are also open to foreign participation.

-As per the Turkish Petroleum Law, two major types of licences and permits are required to conduct upstream activities: an investigation permit and an exploration licence.
+As per the Turkish Petroleum Law, three major types of licences and permits are required to conduct upstream activities: an investigation permit, an exploration licence, and a production lease.